Gdoc/Admin

 Higher female labor force participation often went together with fewer worked hours

-The available evidence shows that overall the increase in supply of female labor was much larger than the decreased in the hours worked per woman.
-So in these countries, there was an increase in the sum of female worker hours – that is, the total yearly hours worked per female worker increased across all female workers.5
+The available evidence shows that overall, the increase in participation was much larger than the reduction in the hours worked per woman.
+As a result, in these countries, there was an increase in the sum of female worker hours — that is, the total yearly hours worked by women increased.5

 Female labor force participation worldwide is higher today than several decades ago

-Looking at the more recent past and countries around the world, we see that the female labor force participation rate today is higher than several decades ago.
+Looking at the more recent past and countries around the world, we see that the female labor force participation rate is higher today than it was several decades ago.
 This is true in the majority of countries, across income levels.

-The chart here shows this, comparing national estimates of female participation rates in 1980 (vertical axis) and the most recent year (horizontal axis).6
+The chart below shows this, comparing national estimates of female participation rates in 1980 (vertical axis) and 2024 (horizontal axis).6

-The grey diagonal line in this scatter plot has a slope of one, so countries that have seen positive changes in female labor force participation rates appear below the line.
-As we can see, most countries lie on the bottom right.
-Indeed, in some cases, countries are very far below the diagonal line—in the United Arab Emirates, for example, there was a four-fold increase over the period.
+The grey diagonal line in this scatter plot has a slope of one, so countries that have seen increases in female labor force participation rates appear below the line.
+Most countries lie in the bottom-right corner.
+Indeed, in some cases, countries are very far below the diagonal line — in the United Arab Emirates, for example, participation more than tripled over the period.

-An important point to note is that the chart includes all women above 15 years of age.
-This means that the trends conflate changes across different population sub-groups (e.g. young women, married women, older women above retirement age, etc.).
+An important point to note is that the global figures are for people aged 15 and over.
+This means that these aggregate trends can mask differences across population sub-groups (e.g., young women, married women, older women above retirement age, etc.).
 We discuss this in more detail below.

 The global expansion of female labor supply has come with an increase in the average age of women in the labor force

-The next visualization shows the age distribution of women who are economically active worldwide.
+The next chart shows the age distribution of women who are economically active — that is, employed and unemployed — worldwide.

-As we can see, today the number of women in the global labor force who are younger than 25 is slightly less than what it was fifteen years ago.
-However, the global female labor force grew by almost 50% over the same period.
+As we can see, today the number of women in the global labor force who are younger than 25 is slightly lower than it was in 2000.
+However, the total global female labor force grew by almost 40% over the same period.

 This shows that the global expansion of the female labor supply has come with an increase in the average age of women in the labor force.